-Sacramento County has implemented collaborative family drug courts since 2001.
-The Sacramento County Family Treatment Drug Courts (SCFTDC) include a mandatory Dependency Drug Court (DDC) and a voluntary Early Intervention Family Drug Court (EIFDC).
-Sacramento County also provides a Children in Focus (CIF) enhancement program to families in DDC or EIFDC who have become stable in their recovery.
+Sacramento County has implemented collaborative family treatment courts since 2001.
+The Sacramento County Family Treatment Courts (SCFTC) include a mandatory Dependency Family Treatment Court (DFTC) and a voluntary Early Intervention Family Treatment Court (EIFTC).

-The County of Sacramento contracted with CFF to evaluate all three of its FDC programs.
-The evaluation plan includes process evaluation activities designed to assess the program efficacy of DDC and EIFDC and an outcome evaluation to investigate the effects of participation in the three FDC programs on child well-being, permanency and safety, and on parental involvement and engagement in treatment.
+The county contracted with CFF to evaluate its FTC programs.
+CFF’s plan includes process evaluation activities designed to assess the program efficacy of DFTC and EIFTC — and an outcome evaluation to investigate the effects of participation in the FTC programs on child permanency and safety, as well as parental involvement and engagement in substance use disorder (SUD) treatment.

-A unique feature of this evaluation is the wealth of information collected through our long-standing relationship with Sacramento.
-This allows us to examine long-term outcomes of families who have participated in one of Sacramento’s FDC programs.
+A unique feature of this evaluation is the wealth of information collected through our longstanding relationship with Sacramento.
+This allows us to examine long-term outcomes of families who have participated in the county’s FTC programs.

 In 2019 the SCFTC program received a Substance Abuse and Mental Health Services Administration (SAMHSA) grant to provide the following programs:

 - Recovery Opportunities Open for Men (ROOM) for Dads — offering gender-specific, trauma-informed SUD treatment for fathers.